Connah's Quay Power Station: Coal power station

-The coal-fired power station named Connah's Quay Power Station was opened by Walter Citrine, 1st Baron Citrine, the chairman of the British Electricity Authority, on the 16 September 1954.
+The station was initially planned by Chester City Council to be 60 megawatts (MW), but following the creation of the British Electric Authority it was increased to 180 MW.
 The station, which was located less than 1 km to the southwest of the current gas-powered station, was built to receive coal from Point of Ayr Colliery.
 It was brought to the site by special block trains and unloaded in sidings under the control of Rockcliffe Hall signalbox.

+Building work was completed in three stages: 1953, 1955, and 1957.
+Each stage saw the installation of two 30 MW Parsons generating sets each being fed by International Combustion pulverized fuel fired Lopulco water tube type boilers with a steaming capacity of 300,000 Ib/hr.
 The water used by the station was cooled by three hyperbolic cooling towers.

-The station was initially planned to be 60 megawatts (MW), but this was upgraded when it was realised that energy requirements would demand a larger station.
-Building work was completed in three stages: 1953, 1955, and 1957.
-Each stage was the installation of two 30 MW generating sets, giving the power station a total generating capacity of 180 MW.
+Walter Citrine, 1st Baron Citrine, the chairman of the British Electricity Authority, formerly opened it on the 16 September 1954.

 The electricity output and thermal efficiency of the station during its operating lights was as follows: